 Having an estate plan ensures that your children won’t be exploited in the event of your sudden death, and their assets will remain safe and locked until they are old enough to make their own decisions.
 No parent wants their child to go through any hardship in such a tragic event.
 It is always better to be prepared in advance.

 If your property is to be inherited by more than one person, you want to ensure that all your assets are equally distributed.

-If you are leaving your children an undistributed estate, you might end up creating disagreements among them.
+If you leave your children an undistributed estate, you might create disagreements among them.